This post may contain affiliate links which give me a small commission at no extra charge to you!

 Finally, the older generations LOVE to give out baby advice.

-Unfortunately, most of it is either outdated or just plain bad.
+Unfortunately, much of it is either outdated or just plain bad baby advice!

 Ask them for tips on surviving the holidays with a newborn instead!